-1) Connecting with our remaining own brand suppliers on the SEDEX platform.
+- 1) Connecting with our remaining own brand suppliers on the SEDEX platform by December 23.
 These suppliers have been requested to complete the SEDEX self-assessment questionnaire which covers information on the four pillars: labour rights, health and safety, the environment and business ethics.
-This will ultimately enable suppliers to share information about their business allowing us to identify those suppliers that are high risk.

-2) Reviewing our modern slavery product risk assessment to incorporate the information collated on SEDEX, and to take into account the four key pillars of SEDEX.
+This will ultimately enable suppliers to share information about their business allowing us to identify those suppliers that are high risk. - 2) Reviewing our modern slavery product risk assessment to incorporate the information collated on SEDEX, and to take into account the four key pillars of SEDEX.
 We are evaluating what data we can utilise from the increased use of the SEDEX radar tool in order to better risk assess our own brand suppliers.

-From this, we have identified suppliers we consider higher risk and are requesting further information about their supply chains, and the practices and procedures they have in place.
+From this, where we have identified suppliers we consider higher risk we will request further information about their supply chains, and the practices and procedures they have in place.
 The information received will then be included in the risk assessment.
 The risk is investigated internally and an appropriate action plan discussed with the supplier where required.
+Failure to engage and respond appropriately to issues or requests may result in a supplier being delisted.